 So I looked around, and found Razor-qt.
 From the homepage: “Razor-qt is an advanced, easy-to-use, and fast desktop environment based on Qt technologies.
 It has been tailored for users who value simplicity, speed, and an intuitive interface.
 Unlike most desktop environments, Razor-qt also works fine with weak machines.”

 So, Razor-qt could be just what the doctor ordered.
 There were no packages for Fedora 17, though some srpms for f16 were available.
-So I added some trivial patches, and built packages for fedora 17 on ppc, i686 and x86_64.
-There is also a temporary yum repo there.
+So I added some trivial patches, and built packages for fedora 17.

 The result was over expectations.
 And Qupzilla starts faster than Firefox 13.
 Hurray!
 I can surf on my iBook again.